data-corentinv/end-user-xai/README.md

 ---

-# <a name="share"></a> I used EUCA and I want to share my XAI design
+# <a name="share"></a> Contributions from the Community are highly encouraged!

 You can inspire other designers by sharing your sketches, designs and prototypes using EUCA.
 We will post your design on the EUCA page.

-To share your design, please feel free to contact weinaj at sfu dot ca, or open a pull request on the [EUCA project repo](https://github.com/weinajin/end-user-xai).
+To share your design and input, report a typo, error, or outdated information, please feel free to contact weinaj at sfu dot ca, or open a pull request on the [EUCA project repo](https://github.com/weinajin/end-user-xai).